 Safety equipment, (helmet, life vest, etc...) contributes to your safety, yet caution remains the best safety device of them all.
 Keep in mind that no one controls the wind, so always be aware of the weather.
-Learn to look around to choose a safe path, and to pin point struggling kiteboarders or other hazards.

 Rule n°1: Your safety